Vrolijk/OSDD/examples/25_euro_data-diode_demonstator.md

     * This ensures that write protection is permanently enabled.
 3. Verify Write Protection:
     * After connecting WP# to VCC, test by attempting configuration changes via the web interface.
 The changes should fail if protection is active.

 Considerations
 * Permanent Modification: Once WP# is tied to VCC, firmware updates or configuration changes will no longer be possible unless you physically reverse this modification.
 * Risk of Bricking: If something goes wrong during soldering or software configuration, the device may become unusable.
 * Warranty Void: Hardware modifications will void any warranty from TP-Link.
 By combining software and hardware write protection methods, you can make the TL-SG105E tamper-proof and ensure that its configuration survives even a hard reset.

+Security issues
+* The webinterface is available on all ports (1-5).
+Potential attack vector.